 How can immersive technologies (VR/AR) foster meaningful education and travel experiences during the pandemic?

-1. VR in teaching at Lapland University of Applied Sciences (Photo credits: FrostBit Software Lab)
+Figure 1.
+VR in teaching at Lapland University of Applied Sciences (Photo credits: FrostBit Software Lab)

 Often, challenging times bring resilience and inspiration for creative solutions.
 Now more than ever, digitalization and technology have kept us going and connected; nevertheless, we all have experienced the effects that a long day of working or teaching with digital tools has on our mental and physical health.
 For numerous reasons, working and connecting through a flat-screen is simply not enough.
 As humans, we need more; we need to connect in a meaningful way.
 These challenges and difficult times have fostered the rise of creative digital solutions, especially immersive technologies (virtual and augmented reality, VR/AR) since they enable us to travel without the need to leave our home or perform tasks that we will not be able to complete otherwise.
 Is this the right time for VR/AR to be the next digital tool and tech disruption that will elevate the way we work, connect, and travel?
 All the odds are in favor, as well as the hype.